Shin-1980/PointCloudMerger/README.md

   <img src="README.assets/1.png" width=100%/>
 </p>

-Although some applications offer auto-merge functions, it does not cover the case that the shapes of the two models are physically different, which requires manual adjustment.
+Although some applications offer auto-merge functions, it seems that they do not cover the case that the shapes of the two models are physically different, which requires manual adjustment.

 These scripts are designed for users of [the app](https://github.com/Shin-1980/PointCloudGenerator) to capture trends in changing objects, such as plant growth.